 The Upper School science program enables students to understand the nature of science and the organization of living organisms and their relationship to the environment.
 Additionally, students gain an understanding of the structure and properties of matter and how matter reacts and behaves in the environment.

 Four science courses are required throughout the Upper School years.
 All science courses are lab courses which encourage students to organize, analyze, and deduct logical consequences from data collected through experimentation.
-Courses include Anatomy and Physiology, Biology, AP Biology, Chemistry, Honors Chemistry, AP Chemistry, Engineering, Environmental Science, AP Environmental Science, Physics, and AP Physics.
+Courses include Anatomy and Physiology, Biology, AP Biology, Chemistry, Honors Chemistry, AP Chemistry, Engineering and Design, Environmental Science, AP Environmental Science, Physics, and AP Physics.